nukage/wp-theme-install-script/README.md

 }
 ```

-FOLDER STRUCTURE
+EXAMPLE FOLDER STRUCTURE

-- themes
+- /wp-content/themes
-    - nameOfTheme
+    - /nameOfTheme
-        - resources
+        - /resources
-            - qntm-blocks.php - Includes for blocks
+            - /qntm-blocks.php - Includes for blocks
-            - qntm-modules.php - Includes for modules
+            - /qntm-modules.php - Includes for modules
-            - blocks
+            - /blocks/
                 - /block1/
                 - /block2/
-            - modules - any re-usable code that is not a block
+            - /modules/ - any re-usable code that is not a block
                 - /module1/
                 - /module2/
-            - repo - Repo's are cached here.
+            - /repo/ - Repo's are cached here.
-                - blocks
+                - /blocks
-                - modules
+                - /modules
-    - functions.php - On creation of qntm-blocks.php or qntm-modules.php, an include will be added here.
+    - /functions.php - On creation of qntm-blocks.php or qntm-modules.php, an include will be added here.
-    - .gitignore - The script will automatically add a line to ignore the repo folder
+    - /.gitignore - The script will automatically add a line to ignore the repo folder